pivotal/docs-tap/namespace-provisioner/use-case4.md

     EOF
     ```

-2. Import this overlay secret onto Namespace Provisioner configuration so it gets applied to the resources created by Namespace Provisioner for all managed namespaces.
+2. Import this overlay secret onto Namespace Provisioner configuration so it is applied to the
+resources created by Namespace Provisioner for all managed namespaces.

 Using Namespace Provisioner Controller
 : Add the following configuration to your TAP values